olamilekan5162/EasiPharma/Readme.md

 -**Manage Suppliers** – Add and track supplier information.

--**Get AI-Based Stock Warnings** – Receive alerts when stock is running low.
+-**Get AI-Based Stock Warnings** – Receive alerts when stock is running low and or about to expire.

 -**Stock Orders** – Generate orders automatically when required.